SkyForgerUK/p3-household-budget/README.md

     - 9 lines of c0209: formatting a regular string which could be a f-string (consider-using-f-string) error
     - 1 line of C0114: Missing module docstring (missing-module-docstring)

-- Aftter fixes one line still remains:
+- After fixes one line still remains:
     - C0114: Missing module docstring (missing-module-docstring) - in order to fix pylint C0114 function needs disabling

 - Code rated at 9.94/10 after fixes.